 Earned revenue vs billed revenue to monitor over-billing and under-billing.

-For retainage specifically, Full Clarity's Retainage for NetSuite automates retainage percentages, tracks retained amounts and claims, and provides real-time reporting.
-It eliminates manual retainage spreadsheets and ensures accurate billing by automating retainage calculations and streamlining collection directly in NetSuite.
+For retainage, Full Clarity's Retainage for NetSuite automates the main steps.
+It applies retainage percentages, tracks retained amounts and claims, and gives teams real-time reporting.
+That removes the need for manual retainage spreadsheets.
+It also supports more accurate billing and smoother collection inside NetSuite.

-AIA billing is the standard format for construction progress invoices, using G702 (Application for Payment) and G703 (Schedule of Values) forms.
-These documents detail the contract value, work completed to date, retainage held, and amount due.
+AIA billing is the standard format for construction progress invoices.
+It uses two American Institute of Architects (AIA) forms.
+G702 is the Application for Payment.
+G703 is the Schedule of Values.
+These forms show the contract value, work completed to date, retainage, and the amount due.

 A typical construction NetSuite configuration includes: